hiddify/Hiddify-Manager/README.md

 - Auto CDN IP configuration capability
 - Management of active configurations
 - User management
-- Definition of time and traffic limit for each user
+- Applying time and traffic limit for each user
 - Dedicated pages for users to view consumption and configurations
 - Dedicated and intelligent configurations
 - Dedicated client software